Rachel and her binge eating disorder secret

 At home, alone of course, she upends the booty on to the counter.
 This food does not merit careful unpacking.
 The bag of crisps is torn open whilst she is putting everything else on to a plate (a nod to civilised society in the midst of this far from civilised moment).
 She grabs a magazine to distract herself from the reality of what she is doing and methodically eats the food.
 Time becomes distilled to this moment and the familiar trance-like state envelops her.
 There is no point in discerning taste or texture.
 All she feels is numbness, a blessed release from feeling, stuffing down those feelings with every bite, until it ends of course, when she feels again; brief relief turned to shame and frustration and physical discomfort.
 Food as weapon turned against herself.

-Once out of the fug she springs into action, meticulously clearing the evidence; empty packets hidden artfully under more mundane rubbish in the bin, any leftover chocolate secreted into a handbag for clandestine pickings later to help her deal with the inevitable sugar crash.
+Once out of the fug she springs into action, meticulously clearing the evidence of her binge eating disorder; empty packets hidden artfully under more mundane rubbish in the bin, any leftover chocolate secreted into a handbag for clandestine pickings later to help her deal with the inevitable sugar crash.
 She is feeling again now, disgusted with herself, screaming inside and feeling battered and bruised by forces that she feels utterly at the mercy of but cannot explain why.

 Tomorrow is another day.
 She steps out of the door and back into life.